This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 I’m not “fixed.”
 I don’t think that ever happens.
 But continuing to invite pleasure into my life helps.

-I’ve been helping women online since 2012, when I launched my first online platform, a FaceBook Page called Happiness for Her.
+My Facebook Page, Happiness for Her, had continued to grow.
 It was a cathartic space to share exactly what worked for me.
+The more I published, the more I discovered my voice.
 And slowly, I built the confidence to admit that sex was a massive part of my journey.

 It brought me unmeasured joy to see how my messages permitted women to use pleasure in their own lives.
 I realised that I wanted to dedicate my life to this work.